 How to Make a Dalek Cake

-We celebrated the the 50th anniversary of Doctor Who by sort of making a Dalek cake.
+Kay celebrated the the 50th anniversary of Doctor Who by making a Dalek cake.
+Sort of.
 Extermi-cake.
 Extermi-cake.

-To celebrate the 50th anniversary of Doctor Who, Lakeland are selling silicone (who knew it could be used for something other than bubbies, eh?)
-Dalek cake tins.
+To celebrate the 50th anniversary of Doctor Who, Lakeland sold silicone Dalek cake tins.
 Exciting news, as I’m sure you’ll agree.